d2s/Documentation/_posts/2018-04-10-Changelog.md

 ![](/images/RsyncOSX/master/nextversion/nextversion.png)

-- released by next version Xcode 10.12 and Swift 5
+- next version will be released when next version of Xcode 10.12 and Swift 5 are released by Apple
 - quit RsyncOSX by red button upper left main window
 - view all profiles and configurations by menu button (moved from tab view)
-- backup now and automatic backup my be executed from any view (tab) by menu buttons
+- backup now and automatic backup my be executed from any view (tab) by menu buttons or shortcuts
 - some clean up of code

 ## Version 5.7.3